 8.1.1 The auditor may have specific requirements and the Member may liaise directly with the auditor if requested to do so by the client.
-Note that auditors are subject to Guidance Statement GS 005 (Using the work of a management's expert) issued by the Auditing and Assurance Standard Board in using the work of an actuary.
+Note that auditors are subject to Guidance Statement GS 005 (Evaluating the Appropriateness of a Management's Expert's Work) issued by the Auditing and Assurance Standard Board in using the work of an actuary.
 Members should also refer to Practice Guideline 199.02 (Relationship with the auditor when actuarial work is used in an audit).